Contents

 How do I calculate ROI on engineering design software?

 Track three metrics: time saved per project, reduction in rework costs, and improved utilization rates.
-Most firms see payback within 6-12 months through faster design iterations, fewer coordination errors, and better project documentation.
+Most firms see payback within 6 to 12 months through faster design iterations, fewer coordination errors, and better project documentation.
 Use practice management software like Monograph to measure actual time savings against software costs.

 What file formats should engineering software support?

-Essential formats include DWG/DXF for 2D drawings, STEP/IGES for 3D model exchange, and PDF for documentation.
+Essential formats include DWG and DXF for 2D drawings, STEP and IGES for 3D model exchange, and PDF for documentation.
 SolidWorks and AutoCAD offer the broadest compatibility, while cloud platforms like Onshape handle most standard formats.
 Consider your consultant workflows when evaluating file format support.